Snowfable/home-ed-resources/index.md

 ## New York Philharmonic Kidzone
 A variety of music related games to play.
 [Play here.](https://www.nyphilkids.org)

+## NGAkids Art Zone
+Featuring a variety of art-making tools that encourage exploration and creativity, these computer-based activities are suitable for all ages.
+[Paint here.](https://www.nga.gov/education/kids.html)

 ## Numberphile
 Love numbers?
 Here is a site all about numbers.
 [Number here.](https://www.numberphile.com)